volafiled/volascripts/Readme.md

 # volascripts

-To install and use scripts, you first need to install either [tampermonkey](https://www.tampermonkey.net/)or [violentmonkey](https://addons.mozilla.org/firefox/addon/violentmonkey/).
+To install and use scripts, you first need to install either [tampermonkey](https://www.tampermonkey.net/) or [violentmonkey](https://addons.mozilla.org/firefox/addon/violentmonkey/).
 Greasemonkey may or may not work.

 In order to install a script, click on any link in the list above that ends with `*.user.js`. it will take you to a page with script's source code.
 On that page in the top right corner, click on the `Raw` button.